hanusspi/hanusspi.github.io/_posts/2025-09-25-Meshgeneration.md

 Depending on the rendering settings in Blender the look of the fluid can be varied even further.

 # 5. Summary
-In this post we started out by defining a voxel grid with many indices turning it into the marching cube algorithm.
+In this post we started out by defining a voxel grid with many indices turning it into the marching cube algorithm [LC87].
 Finally we managed to apply it to a particle based fluid simulation turning it into a real fluid.
 The code can be found under [here: https://github.com/hanusspi/BasicPressureSolverLab](https://github.com/hanusspi/BasicPressureSolverLab), where the mesh gets generated as a vtk and can be imported into blender using the same workflow as for the particles in the previous blog post.

+# References

+[LC87] W.E.
+Lorensen and H.E.
+Cline.
+Marching cubes: A high resolution 3d surface construction algorithm.
+ACM Computer Graphics, 21(4):163–169, 1987.
+[BJ25] Prof. Dr. Jan Bender, M.Sc.
+Timna B¨ottcher, M.Sc.
+Jos´e Fern´andez, M.Sc.
+Lukas Westhofen: Fluid Simulation in Computer Graphics